-As principals of Highland Park, it is our pleasure to welcome you to the 2021-2022 school year.
-We are all excited to have students back in our classrooms.
+As principals of Highland Park, it is our pleasure to welcome you to the 2022-2023 school year.
+We are all excited for the new school year.
 It is our mission to provide Excellence and Equity: Every Student!
 Every Classroom!
 Every Day!
 And we look forward to partnering with you to achieve it.